Pakistan opens talks with outlawed Islamists behind violent anti-France protests

-ISLAMABAD (Reuters) - Pakistan on Monday opened negotiations with radical Islamist after they freed 11 police abducted during week-long anti-blasphemy protests against France in which four officers were killed, the interior minister said.
+Pakistan on Monday opened negotiations with radical Islamist after they freed 11 police abductedduring week-long anti-blasphemy protests against France in which four officers were killed, the interior minister said.

 Most main businesses, markets, shopping malls and public transport services were closed in major cities in response to a strike call by the Tehrik-e-Labaik Pakistan (TLP) and its affiliated groups.